Edb83/self-isolution/README.md

 - Delete any users' activities
 - Add a category
 - Edit a category
-- Delete a category
+- Delete a category.

-**?.
-Image uploads**
+**4. Image uploads**

 Rather than having to find a URL for an image, users can upload their own files.
 This encourages them to provide their own content, but if they skip this step then a default image is displayed from the relevant category.

-**?.
-Image resizing**
+**5. Image resizing**

 Prior to uploading an image, a user's file is resized so that it does not adversely affect site load times, and also gives some control over its dimensions.

-**?.
-User profile**
+**6. User profile**

 Users can view all activities they have created in one place and easily edit or delete them.

-**?.
-Admin rights**
+**7. Admin rights**

 The admin has the additional ability to:
-- Edit or delete any activity on the site from its View Activity page, including changing an activity's category to 'Unassigned'
+- Edit or delete any activity on the site from its View Activity page
 - Add categories
-- Edit a category summary or image, but they cannot edit the name of a category to preserve relationship integrity
+- Edit a category summary or image (but they cannot edit the name of a category to preserve relationship integrity)
-- Delete categories from the Categories page, reassigning activities to the 'Unassigned' category
+- Delete categories from the Categories page, with measures for preserving relational integrity for activities no longer associated with a category.

-**?.
-Confirm delete**
+**8. Confirm delete**

 When the user or admin clicks to delete an activity or category, a modal pops up to confirm they wish to do so to prevent accidental deletion.

-**?.
-Category reassignment on deletion**
+**9. Category reassignment on deletion**

 When the admin chooses to delete a category which has associated activities, these activities are moved to the 'Unassigined' category and are still visible on the site.

-**?.
-Search**
+**10. Search**

 All users can search for keywords appearing in:
 - Activity title